yhlong0/IntellectCapital/Notes/2023/machineLearningSimplified.md

     3. Cost-sensitive learning, assign different costs to misclassifying samples in each class
     4. Ensemble method, combine multiple models
     5. Algorithm-specific techniques: decision trees and SVM can deal with imbalanced data.
+25. Missing data
+    1. delete
+    2. fill the missing values with a 'good' guess, use other data to infer what might missing, use mean or median to replace the missing data.
+26. Outliers, many ML algorithms are sensitive to severe outliers, on the other hand, outliers sometimes reveal insights into important, though unexpected, properties of our dataset that we might not otherwise notice.
+If more than 3 standard deivation, it is outliers
+27.